huggingface/blog/rlhf.md

 ### Fine-tuning with RL

 Training a language model with reinforcement learning was, for a long time, something that people would have thought as impossible both for engineering and algorithmic reasons.
 What multiple organizations seem to have gotten to work is fine-tuning some or all of the parameters of a **copy of the initial LM** with a policy-gradient RL algorithm, Proximal Policy Optimization (PPO).
-Parameters of the LM are frozen because fine-tuning an entire 10B or 100B+ parameter model is prohibitively expensive (for more, see Low-Rank Adaptation ([LoRA](https://arxiv.org/abs/2106.09685)) for LMs or the [Sparrow](https://arxiv.org/abs/2209.14375) LM from DeepMind).
+Some parameters of the LM are frozen because fine-tuning an entire 10B or 100B+ parameter model is prohibitively expensive (for more, see Low-Rank Adaptation ([LoRA](https://arxiv.org/abs/2106.09685)) for LMs or the [Sparrow](https://arxiv.org/abs/2209.14375) LM from DeepMind) -- depending on the scale of the model and infrastructure being used.
+The exact dynamics of how many parameters to freeze, or not, is considered an open research problem.
 PPO has been around for a relatively long time – there are [tons](https://spinningup.openai.com/en/latest/algorithms/ppo.html) of [guides](https://huggingface.co/blog/deep-rl-ppo) on how it works.
 The relative maturity of this method made it a favorable choice for scaling up to the new application of distributed training for RLHF.
 It turns out that many of the core RL advancements to do RLHF have been figuring out how to update such a large model with a familiar algorithm (more on that later).

 Let's first formulate this fine-tuning task as a RL problem.
 First, the **policy** is a language model that takes in a prompt and returns a sequence of text (or just probability distributions over text).
 The **action space** of this policy is all the tokens corresponding to the vocabulary of the language model (often on the order of 50k tokens) and the **observation space** is the distribution of possible input token sequences, which is also quite large given previous uses of RL (the dimension is approximately the size of vocabulary ^ length of the input token sequence).
 The **reward function** is a combination of the preference model and a constraint on policy shift.